joelthibodeau/dial0g-client/README.md

 and dial/knob using jQuery that the user could operate with a mouse or trackpad to set the rating of an entry on scale of 1 to 10.
 When the user retrieves entries, ratings are represented by the knob setting originally saved providing easy to read visual feedback.
-Both the front end and back end took longer than expected, and I wasn't able to create working knob for the deadline.
-I plan to add this feature in the future so that the user experience is more meaningful.
-Additionally, the application has been scaffolded to to accept notes from the user and the form field will be added in a future iteration.
+Both the front-end and back-end took longer than expected and I wasn't able to create working knob for the deadline.
+I plan to add this feature in the future so that the user's experience is more meaningful.
+Additionally, the application has been scaffolded to accept notes from the user and the form field will be added in a future iteration.